andreslilloortiz/pookie/README.md

 ## Developer Notes

-During development, if you're rebuilding images frequently — for example, when testing changes — Docker may retain old layers from previous builds.
+During development, if you're rebuilding images frequently (for example, when testing changes) Docker may retain old layers from previous builds.
 Even when images are overwritten, the old layers can remain in the cache and gradually consume a large amount of disk space.

 To check current Docker disk usage: